Mephi78/obsidian-help-de/de/Bearbeiten und Formatieren/Properties.md

 ### CSS snippets

-You can use [[CSS snippets]] to change the appearance of specific notes.
+You can use [[CSS-Bausteine]] to change the appearance of specific notes.

 ### Not supported